grascii/grascii/docs/dictionary.rst

   be adjusted during a build.
 * Entries taken from a dictionary are written in Grascii as presented.
 That is, annotations are not applied unless explicitly displayed.
-By extension, entries should be written in the simplest form possible, annotations only if necessary to distinguish the word from another.
+By extension, entries should be written in the simplest form possible.
+Use areannotations only if necessary to distinguish the word from another.
 This helps generalize the dictionary for better search results.
-Ex.
-* For the direction annotations on S and TH are only included if the character is in the direction contrary to its standard joining based on the characters around it.
-Ex.
+* The direction annotations on S and TH are only included if the character is in the direction contrary to its standard joining based on the characters around it.
-* For words which include two stokes next to each other that make up a blend, but are not blended, they are written with a barrier between them `-`.
-Ex.
+* Words which include two stokes next to each other that make up a blend, but are not blended, are written with a barrier between them `-`.
   While these are stripped in the standard build mode, this information is useful for other build types that may be valuable in the future.
-* match sounds for equivs
+* When writing a stroke that has more than one sound, Use the version that matches the sound it makes in the word.

 The Build Process
 *****************